 Anchorage police inadvertently released personal data with traffic accident reports for nearly 2 years, officials say

 Jun.
-2—The Anchorage Police Department inadvertently released the protected personal information of more than 11,000 people involved in traffic accidents for almost two years, officials said Wednesday.
+3—The Anchorage Police Department inadvertently released the protected personal information of more than 11,000 people involved in traffic accidents for almost two years, officials said Wednesday.

 The department said Wednesday in a prepared statement that it realized in February its report-writing system was malfunctioning, uploading unredacted traffic collision reports to LexisNexis, a company that makes public records accessible.